Employees’ State Insurance Scheme

 Once the ESI and PF preferences are set in the Empxtrack system, the Payroll Software automatically calculates the payroll for the employees accordingly and frees you from managing the ESI and PF statutory compliance for your company manually.

 Manual computation of statutory compliance involves lot of paperwork which makes the process time-consuming, tiring and inaccurate.
-No doubt, the probability of making typing or calculation error increases in the manual process.
+Thus, organizations prefer to use automated payroll tool to manage ESI and PF deductions.

 Payroll management software puts an end on increasing complexities of payroll processing and it offers following benefits: